Pennsylvania Household Employer Guide 2026

 As an alternative to per-hour accrual, you can frontload all 40 hours at the start of each year (or pro-rated at hire) — this satisfies the ordinance and avoids the per-40-hour tracking.
 See the state-level frontloading framework above.

-A note on the Philadelphia Wage Tax
+A note on Philadelphia city tax

 Pittsburgh — Paid Sick Days Act (expanded January 1, 2026)